Mahmoud-Ehab/global-store/backend/README.md

 ![database diagram](./docs/diagrams/database-diagram.svg)

 ## Server Component
 The _Server_ component is much more simple compared to the _Database_.
-It consists of just one major element and another two for the external environment.
+It consists of just two major elements and another two for the external environment.

-The _RouterFactory_, as mentioned previously, is coupled to Express Architecture.
+The _RouterInitializer_, as mentioned previously, is coupled to Express Architecture.
 However, it should be trivial to port it to another architecture, by few changes in the Abstract implementation.
-The _RouterFactoryImp_ has dependency on the _QueryManager_ of the _Database_, in order to be able to handle users requests which certainlly requires access to the database.
+The _RouterInitializerImp_ has dependency on the _QueryManager_ of the _Database_, in order to be able to handle users requests which certainlly requires access to the database.

+For sake of flexibility, maintainability, and most probably readability; the _RouterInitializerImp_ does not use the controllers of _QueryManager_ directly, rather it pass the _QueryManager_ to a third element (_QueriesStrategy_) that encapsulates some general combinations of different DataControllers methods which are probably used very often by all routers.
+Briefly, _QueriesStrategy_ just encapsulates a redundantly reusable algorithms; like getById(id), ifExists() "that one throws error 404 if not",... etc.

 The _Server_ element is used by the external environment as a container for Express Application.
 The user of it shall be able to start a server with custom `host` and `port`, and load it with Routers.
 It encapsulates the necessary initialization for express application in `start` method (using different middlewares).